 - STEP 6.
 Remove rogue plug-ins from Microsoft Edge.

 Wajam adware removal:

 Right-click on the Start icon, select Apps and Features.
 In the opened window search for the application you want to uninstall, after locating it, click on the three vertical dots and select Uninstall.

 Right-click in the lower left corner of the screen, in the Quick Access Menu select Control Panel.
 In the opened window choose Programs and Features.

 Windows 7 users:

-After uninstalling Wajam scan your computer for any left unwanted components or possible malware infections.
-Recommended anti-spyware software.
+After uninstalling Wajam, scan your computer for any remaining unwanted components or possible malware infections.
+Recommended malware removal software.

 Video showing how to remove potentially unwanted browser add-ons: